shi-rudo/awesome-stock-trading/README.md

 #### Quantitative Investing and Portfolio Management
 - [Active Portfolio Management](https://www.goodreads.com/book/show/537529.Active_Portfolio_Management) - Richard C. Grinold, Ronald Kahn, 1994 </br>
-Active Portfolio Management is a book that provides a quantitative approach to producing returns and controlling risk.
-The book details how to apply economics, econometrics, and operations research to solving practical investment problems, and uncovering profit opportunities.
-It outlines an active management framework that begins with a benchmark portfolio, then defines exceptional returns as they relate to that benchmark.
+In this book, Grinold and Kahn show how economics, econometrics, and operations research can be used to solve practical investment problems and identify profit opportunities.

 - [Portfolio Selection: Efficient Diversification of Investments](https://www.goodreads.com/book/show/2825008-portfolio-selection) - Harry M. Markowitz, 1968 </br>
 This book uses modern methods of analysis and computation to help investors find the best combinations of securities to meet their needs.
 It is written primarily for readers without a strong mathematical background, but also includes mathematical explanations of the subject in the appendices.